 - Updated Dock design: The new OLED model dock has an updated look with rounded edges on top rather than harsh corners.

-- LAN port: The updated dock has a slightly different design included a wired LAN port, which will make it able to directly plug into your internet connection instead of always relying on Wi-Fi.
+- LAN port: The updated dock has a slightly different design, including a LAN port, which makes it directly plug into your internet connection instead of always relying on Wi-Fi.

 - New kickstand: Instead of the flimsy little stick kickstand that we've come to recognize from the original Switch, the OLED model has a long kickstand going along the back of the device that looks and operates similarly to the kickstand on a Surface Pro.

-- Three modes: Just like the original Switch, the OLED model can be used in handheld mode, tabletop mode, or docked mode on a TV.
+- Three modes: Like the original Switch, the OLED model can be used in handheld mode, tabletop mode, or docked mode on a TV.

-- Detachable Joy-Cons: Just like the original Switch, this one can be used while docked to a TV or in handheld mode with removable controllers for multiplayer games.
+- Detachable Joy-Cons: Like the original Switch, this one can be used while docked to a TV or in handheld mode with removable controllers for multiplayer games.

 - Works with Switch/Switch Lite: Compatible multiplayer games allow you to play online or locally with the original Switch as well as the Switch Lite.

 - Colors: The New Switch comes with either white Joy-Cons with a white dock or neon blue and neon red Joy-Cons with a black dock.
-It's likely additional colors and designs will release in the future.
+Additional colors and designs will likely release in the future.